Congratulations on receiving a place to study at Ulster University.

 The tuition fee payments webpages will provide you with further information and support.

-The Online Enrolment Step by Step Guide will give you further information about enrolling for the new academic year.
+The Step-by-Step Guide (available shortly) will give you further information about enrolling for the new academic year.

 Online Enrolment Helpline